 When the financial statements of subsidiaries used in the preparation of the Consolidated Financial Statements are prepared with fiscal year end dates that are different from that of the Company, adjustments are made for the effects of significant transactions or events that occurred between the fiscal year end dates of such subsidiaries and that of the Company.
-The fiscal year end date for the majority of such subsidiaries is December 31.
-The difference between the fiscal year end dates of such subsidiaries and that of the company.
+The fiscal year end dates of such subsidiaries is December 31.
+The difference between the fiscal year end dates of such subsidiaries and that of the Company never exceeds three months.